WICG/web-printing/README.md

 A more sophisticated approach would include creating a permissions surface resembling those for camera/microphone and prompting the user whether an origin should be granted access to local printers.

 ### Forging Printer Jobs
-A malicious website could use the printJob() method to create and send fake printer jobs to the user's printer, causing it to waste paper and ink or potentially print malicious content; ihis could even potentially happen with a legitimate website due an inaccuracy in client-side printer handling.
+A malicious website could use the printJob() method to create and send fake printer jobs to the user's printer, causing it to waste paper and ink or potentially print malicious content; this could even potentially happen with a legitimate website due an inaccuracy in client-side printer handling.

 #### Mitigation
-Submitting print jobs will require an explicit consent from the user similar to the system dialog shown during `window.print()`.
+Submitting print jobs will require an explicit consent from the user similar to the print dialog shown during `window.print()`.

 ## Considered Alternatives